alpauna/FordOilPressureGauge/README.md

 Add actual oil pressure to Ford and allows for dash light to still work via ATTiny uCPU

 ## Hardware
-Uses a board that I developed and all is in schamatics folder.
+Uses a board that I developed and all is in schematics folder.

 ## Software
 Arduino based ATTiny85 for original revision.